-Enter the five daughters.
-Yes, they were bold, yes they were courageous, but their courage came from a place of faith and trust in God.
-They were asking for a right to inherit a land that had not even been captured yet.
+Not so with the five daughters of Zelophehad!
+Yes, they were bold, and yes they were courageous, but their courage came from a place of faith and trust in God.
+They were asking for a right to inherit land that had not even been captured yet.
 They could have waited until the land was captured and then approached the leadership.
 They didn’t.
 They believed God at His word and acted upon it even before they saw any evidence.

 Let’s be women with that kind of faith!

 PRACTICAL APPLICATION: Is there something you know God has put in your heart to do but you haven’t acted upon it?
 Maybe you are waiting for all the pieces to fall in place?
 Don’t.
 Before any big decision, there should be a time of meditation and prayer and for confirmation of the direction you are to take.
 But once you know it is from God, move, regardless of whether all the pieces are in place or not.